32 Different Types of Moths in Minnesota

 The Grape Plume Moth (Geina periscelidactylus) is a species of small to medium-sized moth that can be found in North America and Mexico.
 It is often seen visiting vineyards, where its larvae feed on grape leaves.
 Adult types of moths in Minnesota are attracted to lights at night and may sometimes be mistaken for butterflies due to their white, feathered-looking wings with brown margins.

-Grape Plume types of moths in Minnesota can range in size from 1-2 cm in length and have reddish heads with tufts of hair behind the eyes.
-Their thorax is yellowish or orange in color, and their wings are creamy white when mature.
+Grape Plume moths in Minnesota range from 1-2 cm in length and have reddish heads with tufts of hair behind the eyes.
+Their thorax is yellowish or orange, and their wings are creamy white when mature.
 The underside of their wings tends to have a checkered pattern with black, orange, brown, and white markings.

 Grape Plume types of moths in Minnesota are considered beneficial because they help control the growth of vines by preying on pest insects such as aphids and caterpillars, which can damage crop yields.
 Larvae typically hatch 5-7 days after eggs are laid under grapevine leaves and will feed for about two weeks before pupating into adults.